 What in the world is “Forest Therapy”?
-Forest Therapy is the practice of making a deep connection with Nature and feeling better for it.
+Forest Therapy is the practice of learning to connect with Nature in a deep way and feeling better for it.
 It assumes that Nature itself is the “therapist.”

 Why does everyone need Forest Therapy?
 This practice combines the well-researched benefits of mindfulness with the evidence-based benefits of spending time in Nature.
 (See link below for resources to learn more about the research behind these practices.)
 All of us feel better with these positive effects.

 - Lowers stress & resulting physical & emotional illnesses

 - Enhances mood, clarity of thinking, and creativity

 How does Forest Therapy work?
 In today’s culture, most of us lead stress-filled, often overwhelmed lives of disconnection.
 Forest Therapy helps us rebuild healthy connections with self, with others, and with the world around us.
 Guides work in partnership with the forest to assist us in immersing ourselves and all of our senses in Nature.
 This facilitates being fully present and responsive to what we are experiencing.
 As described above, learning to deeply connect with Nature is beneficial to all aspects of life.

 Why does anyone need a “guide”?
 We can certainly spend time in Nature on our own.
 A guide helps us slow down so we can make a deeper, more effective connection with the therapeutic benefits of Nature.
 Guides are skilled in how to do this in a facilitated, structured and safe way.
 Like any type of therapy, with consistent practice under the guidance of a trained mentor, we will eventually be able to apply the principles on our own for personal benefit.
 Of course, even the guides themselves find it refreshing to occasionally relax and allow another guide to facilitate their connection with the forest-world.